 Attribution is the process of assigning credit for conversions to different marketing channels.
-Since modern consumers browse across more channels, formats and devices than ever before, cross-channels attribution is a crucial component of advanced marketing analysis.
+Since modern consumers browse across more channels, formats and devices than ever before, multi-touch attribution is a crucial component of advanced marketing analysis.
 Advertisers using multiple channels or multiple competing advertising solutions rely upon accurate attribution information to gauge the success of their campaigns and determine how to effectively spend their advertising budgets.

 Attribution and Tracking Options

 To determine which advertising channel or platform led to a conversion and make an attribution, an advertiser must be able to track consumer behavior.
 Most digital advertising solutions provide built-in tracking functionality, and many advertisers choose to rely on that conversion data.
 Other advertisers choose to track their advertising efforts exclusively with third-party tracking platforms and the data that they provide.
 Still other advertisers choose to compare platform-specific tracking data against third-party tracking data to confirm accuracy.